cwage/quietlife.net/_posts/2014-11-16-nashville-style-hot-chicken.md

   * There isn't a lot of contention (that I know of) when it comes to frying the chicken.
 Use an oil with a high smoke point. <a rel="lyteshow[frontpage]" href="https://farm8.staticflickr.com/7537/15803455345_ab85c3d93c_b.jpg" title="2014-11-08-02602 by Chris Wage, on Flickr">I use peanut oil</a> that I save in my fridge after filtering for repeated use.
 I've heard that some people use chicken fat, though I would wonder about the smoke point of that?
   * I fry in my cast iron skillet.
 I want to upgrade to a dutch oven at some point both to avoid burns from the bottom of the currently shallow pan, and also to reduce the risk of grease fire spillage.
   * Try to peg the temperature of the oil at around 350F.
 It will drop when you add the chicken.
-  * Don't overcrowd the pan.</a> This was almost pushing it for me, especially since I am using a shallower skillet and not a dutch oven, so my oil doesn't have a lot of thermal capacity.
+  * Don't overcrowd the pan.
+This was almost pushing it for me, especially since I am using a shallower skillet and not a dutch oven, so my oil doesn't have a lot of thermal capacity.
 If you add too much at once, the temperature will drop, and you will get nasty chicken.
   * Can you bake the chicken if you want a healthier alternative?
 No.

 ### The Sauce